99sono/wls-jsf-2-2-12-jersey-weldstartup-bottleneck/README.md

-# Weblogic issue - The cost of WeldBootstrap in weblogic is more than 2/3 the responsability
+# In WLS - Jersey Http - is during the WELD#deployBeans() phase - a costly observer of the process annotated types event

-of the Jersey Http server.
+Jersey seems to be the main culprit for the  2/3 of the WelldBostrap phase time due to its isJaxRsComponentType - jersey code should be tuned to reduce its footprint

 PROBLEM 1: